viniciusGuerras/msAddress/README.md

 3. **Setup Database:**
     - You might want to look into `applications.yml` to make changes to the port and set up your database.

+4. **Setup RabbitMq**
+   - Run the RabbitMq server using this docker command in the terminal: docker run -it --rm --name rabbitmq -p 5672:5672 -p 15672:15672 rabbitmq:3.9-management

 ### Save Address